dcopenhaver/portping/README.md

 NOTE: Built and intended for internal IT diagnostics, purpose built to solve a problem I was having, only scans one single target host at a time.
 If you want a comprehensive port scanner, use nmap, not this.

 **portping** goes beyond basic port scanning with the --inspect option by performing some Layer 4 and Layer 7 analysis to determine if ports are genuinely open or potentially being intercepted by proxies (like ZTNA solutions).
-This is particularly useful for validating internal network connectivity and detecting scenarios that may report ports as "open" when they're actually being blocked or proxied.
+This is particularly useful for validating internal network connectivity and detecting scenarios that may report ports as "open" when you haven't actually even reached the expected endpoint yet.
+Instead you may be connecting to an intermediary system so the initial TCP handshake completes reporting that as open.

 ## Features